 Policy Plus is another free open source tool for Windows which enables users to use Group Policy Editor on any edition of Windows whether it is Home, Pro or Enterprise.

 Group Policy is just a wrapper around Windows Registry.
-All group policy changes are saved in Windows Registry.
+All group policy changes are saved in the Windows Registry.
 While it’s possible to change Windows settings using Windows Registry directly, it’s always a good idea to use a managed human friendly editor.

 Downloading ADMX Policy files with Policy Plus

-The interface of Policy Plus is very similar, if not identical, to Windows Group Policy Editor.
+The interface of Policy Plus is very similar, if not identical, to the Windows Group Policy Editor.
 You can choose from Computer or User policies or both at the same time.
 The tree hierarchy is almost the same as Microsoft’s editor.

 - Open Policy Plus